Value-Based Goal Setting: The Values-First Framework

 How do I know if a goal truly aligns with my values?

 A goal truly aligns with your values when pursuing it feels meaningful regardless of external recognition.
-Pay attention to your emotional response when working toward the goal—does it feel energizing and purposeful, even during challenges?
-Also consider whether you’d still pursue this goal if no one else knew about it.
+Pay attention to your emotional response when working toward the goal.
+Does it feel energizing and purposeful, even during challenges?
+Also consider whether you would still pursue this goal if no one else knew about it.
 Aligned goals feel personally significant regardless of outside validation.

 Can professional goals align with personal values?